realonecan/Multi-Agent-Orchestrator-TMAO/docs/PROJECT_VISION.md

 Key Principles
 Principle	Meaning
-🧩 Modularity	Each agent is independent — add, replace, or remove freely.
+Modularity	Each agent is independent — add, replace, or remove freely.
-🤝 Collaboration	Agents don’t compete — they build on each other’s outputs.
+Collaboration	Agents don't compete — they build on each other's outputs.
-🧠 Memory	Persistent logs preserve all thoughts, actions, and results.
+Memory	Persistent logs preserve all thoughts, actions, and results.
-🔍 Transparency	Every decision is visible in the terminal and in memory files.
+Transparency	Every decision is visible in the terminal and in memory files.
-⚙️ Scalability (code-level)	You can add more agents or features without changing the core design.
+Scalability (code-level)	You can add more agents or features without changing the core design.
-🎨 Aesthetics	The terminal UI must feel alive, minimal, and beautiful.
+Aesthetics	The terminal UI must feel alive, minimal, and beautiful.
 Target Use Cases
 1. Software Development